-Liquidation is a procedure which includes the settling and distribution of the assets of a company which is being terminated.
-The name of a company undergoing liquidation proceedings must contain the additional indication “in liquidation”.
+Liquidation is a procedure which includes the settling and distribution of the assets of a company which ceased to exist.
+The name of a company undergoing liquidation proceedings has to contain the additional indication “in liquidation”.

-The reasons for the termination of a company may be:
+The reasons for the cessation of a company may be as follows:

 Liquidation will not be carried out if the members agree on a different method of calculation and division or if bankruptcy has been instituted over the company.

 A creditor or a bankruptcy manager may come to an agreement for liquidation not to be carried out in the event where it should be carried out by the force of law because a creditor of one of the members has stated his/her cancellation or because bankruptcy proceedings have been instituted over one of the company members.